It can be tricky to get your hands on rabbit for raw dog food, so today I’m sharing where you can find it, along with tips of how to get a deal on it.

 Raw Feeding Miami is located in Miami, FL.
 They ship via FedEx within the continental US and require orders to be placed 7 days in advance.

-Use my Raw Feeding Miami referral discount link for 10% off your (rabbit) order.
+Use my Raw Feeding Miami referral discount link for 10% off your order, rabbit or anything else.

 Raw Delivery MN

 Contains ground whole prey: 65% meat, 5% organ and 28-30% bone.
 Includes head, heart, liver and kidneys.
 Buy 8 of this product, get $8 off.

 Online ordering/shipping is available.
 Orders are only shipped on Mondays.